SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 There are 2 types of remotes you can configure for SynBioHub i.e, **Benchling** and **ICE**.
 They're discussed in detail as follows:

-1. **Benchling**: Benchling is an integrated software solution for experiment design, note-taking, and molecular biology.
+1. **[Benchling](http://benchling.com/academic)**: Benchling is an integrated software solution for experiment design, note-taking, and molecular biology.
 It is a free, intelligent research platform with tools for note-taking, molecular biology, and sample tracking.
 Benchling includes an electronic lab notebook, a molecular biology suite for design and analysis, and a bioregistry to track inventory.
-To know more about benching, click [here](http://benchling.com/academic).

-2. **ICE**: ICE is a registry platform that provides robust data storage for DNA components, integrated tools for part characterization, as well as mechanisms for secure access and information sharing with other users and software tools.
-To know more about ICE, click [here](https://ice.jbei.org/).
+2. **[ICE](https://ice.jbei.org/)**: ICE is a registry platform that provides robust data storage for DNA components, integrated tools for part characterization, as well as mechanisms for secure access and information sharing with other users and software tools.

 Upon opening this page for the first time you'll see a message stating: *No remotes configured*.
 To configure a remote for your instance, follow the following steps: